OlegBEZb/telegram_feed/README.md

     2. add deletion from channel
     3. add dynamic fetching of the handlers
     4. Automatically send each user a notification with details when a new version of the code is merged to master
-    5. make difference between help description and actual long explanation/return from the command
     6. when you start resolving the list of commands after the bot was off for some time, the commands are read backwards for some reason
     7. resolve dst_ch reading another dst_ch. infinite forwarding btw dst channels